Leveson Inquiry: Dick Fedorcio tells why Neil Wallis hired

 In July last year, MPs on the home affairs committee criticised Mr Fedorcio for failing to conduct proper checks on Mr Wallis, whose PR company, Chamy Media, was used by the Met from October 2009 until September 2010.

 The Independent Police Complaints Commission subsequently examined whether Mr Fedorcio's actions amounted to gross misconduct.
-In January, it passed a file to Scotland Yard to consider possible disciplinary action against him.'New territory'
+In January, it passed a file to Scotland Yard to consider possible disciplinary action against him.

 Mr Fedorcio told the Leveson Inquiry he had taken the decision to take on a consultant in 2009 while his deputy was on long-term sick leave.